TheresaLui/SelfHelpContent_v2/articles/microsoft.azurestack/azurestack-vm-linux.md

 ### **Known Issues**

-Azure Stack version 1905 includes fixes to storage and compute services.
-For more information, see [Azure Stack Hotfix 1.1905.3.48](https://support.microsoft.com/help/4510078).

 * Queue messages: Messages in a queue expire immediately after creation and tagged for garbage collection.
 This issue may present in three cases:
     * Retrieval of resources in Azure Resource Manager will fail
     * Usage metric data is not collected and uploaded for processing